DostonSuhrobov/PacMan/README.md

 # PacMen

 PacMen is project assignment given by MIT xPro for development of the javascript development and DOM control skills.
-This project is built on the basis of 2 main languages :
+This project is built on the basis of following languages :
 - HTML
 - Javascript
 - Some CSS scripts